 Convincing butterflies to visit your yard and stay a while can be a challenge.
-I see them flitting through the trees, soaring up and down, occasionally stopping for a bit of nectar before cruising on to…?
+You might see them flitting through the trees, soaring up and down, occasionally stopping for a bit of nectar before cruising on to…?
 Where are they going?
 They have to hang out somewhere, right?

-To understand how to make a haven for butterflies in your yard, you first have to understand what it is they are looking for.
+To understand how to make a haven for butterflies in your yard, you first have to understand what they are looking for.
 Butterflies symbolize transformation.
 They have four phases in their life cycle and different needs in each phase.
-Providing for its needs during each of these phases will change your yard from a drive by snack stand to an all-inclusive resort.
-Why leave, when everything they need is right here.
+Providing for its needs during each of these phases will change your yard from a drive-by snack stand to an all-inclusive resort.
+Why leave, when everything they need is right here?

 Where Do the Babies Come From?

 Butterflies lay tiny eggs on or near their larval host plant.
 Once the egg hatches, a tiny and very hungry caterpillar will emerge, ready to feast on its preferred host plant.
 Most larval host plants are native to their region.
 Some caterpillars are very picky and will only eat one type of plant, and others are less discriminating.
 Be sure to provide several larval host plants of each kind to make sure you have enough food for several caterpillars, unless they are large plants.
 For example, a Dutchman’s pipevine or passionvine might grow huge.
 One mature plant is probably sufficient.

 Unfortunately, many big box stores spray their plants with chemicals called systemic insecticides to prevent insects from eating them prior to sale.
 This kills the caterpillars too.
 Always ask if the plant has been treated and look for a tag that labels what it has been sprayed with.
 When in doubt, don’t buy it.